alief-danial/Onchain-Whale-Monitor/README.md

   - Timestamp
   - From / To addresses
   - Transaction direction (Deposit / Withdrawal)
-  - Amount in native currency (ETH or SOL)
+  - Amount in native currency
 - Exports data to **CSV** or **Excel** for further analysis
 - Ready-to-use for visualization in **Power BI** (e.g., inflow/outflow charts)